 Babycenter.com recommends keeping the water temperature between 85 and 87 degrees Fahrenheit for the baby’s optimum temperature regulation and comfort.
 A baby should also never be allowed in water above 100 degrees Fahrenheit, as it will be too hot for them.

-If you ever see that your baby is shivering in the pool or their lips, hands, or feet are getting blue, remove them from the water and try to get them warm with a dry towel or a warm bath.
+If you ever see that your baby is shivering in the pool or their lips, hands, or feet are getting blue, remove them from the water and try to get the baby warm with a dry towel or a warm bath.

 However, there are some instances where these contaminants can be dangerous for you and especially your baby.
 Babies under two months of age are more susceptible to illness and infection because their immune systems are not fully developed yet.